Texas coastal residents told to expect power outages, flooding as Beryl moves closer to landfall - Boston News, Weather, Sports | WHDH 7News

 Beryl would be the 10th hurricane to hit Texas in July since 1851 and the fourth in the last 25 years, according to Colorado State University hurricane researcher Phil Klotzbach.

 Gonzalez reported from McAllen, Texas.
-Associated Press writer Margery A. Beck reported from Omaha, Nebraska, and radio reporter Julie Walker in New York contributed.
+Associated Press reporters Margery A. Beck in Omaha, Nebraska, Hannah Schoenbaum in Salt Lake City and Julie Walker in New York contributed.

 (Copyright (c) 2024 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)